silnrsi/font-scheherazade/documentation/source/allah.md

 ---
-title: Scheherazade New - Special rules for rendering Allah
+title: Scheherazade New - Rendering the Allah ligature
 fontversion: 3.300
 ---